Excellent

 Property Inspection

-Our qualified surveyor visits your Gairloch property to conduct a thorough visual inspection of all accessible areas, including roof spaces, basements, and outbuildings.
-For larger period homes or properties with extensive outbuildings typical of the area, the inspection may take longer.
-We examine all accessible elements including walls, floors, ceilings, windows, and doors, as well as any visible plumbing, electrical, and heating systems.
+Our qualified surveyor will visit the Gairloch property and carry out a full visual inspection of all accessible parts, including roof spaces, basements, and outbuildings.
+Bigger period homes, or properties with extensive outbuildings common in the area, can take longer.
+We check walls, floors, ceilings, windows, and doors, together with any visible plumbing, electrical, and heating systems.

 3